arvinthvj/RZS/README.md

 # Context of this Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is being created by myself to check my skills that sustain on handling a single project by own.
+This is being created by myself to check my skills that sustain on handling a whole project by own.

 ## UI Libraries Used `Ant UI`